Who's Who (UK): History

-From 1849 to 1850, Who's Who was edited by Henry Robert Addison, from 1851 to 1864 by Charles Henry Oakes, from 1865 by William John Lawson and from 1897 to 1899 by Douglas Brooke Wheelton Sladen.
-Subsequent editions do not disclose the identity of their editor.
+Who's Who has been published since 1849.

-Originally, it merely provided lists of the names of notable people, for example all members of parliament and all bishops.
-Beginning with the 1897 edition, it listed people alphabetically and provided fuller biographical details.
+When book publisher A & C Black bought the copyright to the publication in 1896, Douglas Sladen was employed with a three-year contract to overhaul the publication.
+According to Sladen, the old Who's Who was solely a "handbook of the titled and official classes only", which he sought to modernize by including celebrities from all circles through the use of autobiographical forms.
+Between 1897 and 1899, under Sladen, Who's Who expanded its number of entries from 6,000 to 8,500.
+The inclusion of a "recreations" section for biographees to fill proved to be particularly successful for the book: according to Sladen, newspapers "never tired of quoting the recreations of eminent people", thus attracting publicity for the publication.
+While Sladen's contract was not renewed, the revised Who's Who experienced financial success: its sales rose from 10,000 to 12,000 copies between 1901 and 1910, in spite of a twofold increase in the book price for that period.

-Cedric A Larson said that Who's Who in 1849 was not biographical.
+Cedric Arthur Larson stated that Who's Who in 1849 was not biographical.
 Who's Who turned into a biographical dictionary in 1897.
-In 1963 and 1975, William L Rivers wrote that Who's Who includes biographical information.
+In 1963 and 1975, William Lawrence Rivers wrote that Who's Who then included biographical information.

 In 1973, a spinoff version, called The Academic Who's Who, was released by the same publisher.
 Both the first edition, published in 1973, and the second edition, published in 1975, were published by Adam & Charles Black in London.
 The first US edition was published by Bowker in New York, and the second by Gale Research in Detroit.
 The second edition contained biographies of almost seven thousand academics.

 Who's Who 1897–1996 was published on CD-ROM and was awarded the McColvin Medal.
 Who's Who 1897–1998 was also published on CD-ROM.
 Who's Who was included in KnowUK from 1999.
 Who's Who 2005 was included in Xreferplus.
 The Who's Who & Who Was Who website (ukwhoswho.com) is dated from 2007 onwards.
-Who's Who continues to be published annually in hard copy.
+Who's Who continues to be published annually in hardback.

 A history of Who's Who was published to coincide with the 150th edition in 1998.
 "Preface with a Brief History 1849–1998" was included in Who's Who 1998.